-Pre-Analytic Systems Standard Guidance Test Request Standard of Practice 2 (TR S2): Verbal Test Request Following a verbal test request, persons authorized by law must submit a written or electronic request within forty-eight (48) hours.
-The laboratory must document efforts to obtain the test request.
-Regulatory authority: 10 NYCRR paragraph 58-1.7(b)(1) Test Request Standard of Practice 3 (TR S3): Test Request Form The test request form, or an electronic equivalent, must have space for the following information, including but not limited to: a) patient's name or unique identifier; b) gender and age or date of birth of the patient; c) ordering and report release information, including: i. name or unique identifier of the physician or authorized ordering source; or ii. if appropriate, the individual responsible for using the test results; or iii. the name and address of the laboratory submitting the specimen for testing; and iv. as applicable, a contact person to enable the reporting of imminently life-threatening results or panic or alert values; and d) type of primary specimen and the anatomic site of origin, where appropriate;
+Pre-Analytic Systems ic Systems Standa Standard Guidance Test Request Standard of Practice 2 (TR S2): Verbal Test Request Following a verbal test request, persons authorized by law must submit a written or electronic request within forty-eight (48) hours.
+The laboratory must document efforts to obtain the test request. a written or electronic request within forty-eight Regula tory a authority: 10 NYCRR paragraph 58-1.7(b)(1) Test Re Form Test Request Standard of Practice 3 (TR S3): Test Request Form The test request form, or an electronic equivalent, must have space for the following information, including but not limited to: a) p patien it's name or unique identifier; b) (gende er and age or date of birth of the patient; c) (orderi ng and report release information, including: i. name or unique identifier of the physician or authorized ordering source; or ii. if appropriate, the individual responsible for using the test results; or iii. the name and address of the laboratory submitting the specimen for testing; and iv. as applicable, a contact person to enable the reporting of imminently life-threatening results or panic or alert values; and , d) type of primary specimen and the anatomic site of origin, where appropriate;

-Pre-Analytic Systems Standard Guidance e) test(s) requested; f) date and, when required, time of primary specimen collection; g) date and time of receipt of specimens by the laboratory; h) for Pap smears, the patient's date of onset of last menstrual period, age, previous abnormal cytology, and previous significant history; and i) any additional information relevant and necessary for a specific test to ensure accurate and timely testing and reporting of results, including interpretation, if applicable.
+Pre-Analys tic Systems Standard Guidance e) test(s) requested; f) date and, when required, time of primary specimen collection; g) date and time of receipt of specimens by the laboratory; h) for Pap smears, the patient's date of onset of last menstrual period, age, previous abnormal cytology, and previous significant history; and i) any additional information relevant and necessary for a specific test to ensure accurate and timely testing and reporting of results, including interpretation, if applicable.
 A patient's chart or medical record may be used as the test request or authorization, provided it includes all the information indicated above and is available for review by the Department.
 Test request records must be maintained in accordance with Document and Specimen Retention Standard of Practice 7.
 Regulatory authority: 10 NYCRR section 58-1.10 Test Request Standard of Practice 4 (TR S4): Urgent Test Request The laboratory must have standard operating procedures and/or policies for the receipt, labeling, processing, and reporting of specimens that are marked as urgent or STAT.
 The procedure must include instructions for reporting critical and alert values.
 Regulatory authority: 10 NYCRR subdivision 58-1.10(g)

-Pre-Analytic Systems Standard Guidance Specimen F Processing Processing Standard of Practice 1 (SP S1): Submission Instructions For blood bank specimen requirements see 10 NYCRR section 58-2. specimen ide for all tests of make the ins ory must have current and accurate instructions for entification, collection, handling and transportation offered by the laboratory.
-The laboratory must structions available to those responsible for test d specimen collection and handling. en submission instructions must include, if the test(s) offered: a) copie es of or references to: i. lists of available laboratory tests offered; ii. consent forms; iii. information and instructions provided to patients for preparations before specimen collection; iv. information for users of laboratory services that includes the test method, testing algorithms and medical indications for the selection of available tests; and b) requi rements for: i. identification and preparation of the patient for specimen collection (e.g., instructions to caregivers and phlebotomists); ii. primary specimen collection with descriptions of the specimen containers, order in which blood specimens are to be drawn, any necessary
+Pre-Analytic Systems Standard Guidance Specimen F Processing Specimen Processing Standard of Practice 1 (SP S1): Specimen Submission Instructions For blood bank specimen requirements see 10 NYCRR section 58-2.
+The laboratory must have current and accurate instructions for specimen identification, collection, handling and transportation for all tests offered by the laboratory.
+The laboratory must make the instructions available to those responsible for test ordering, and specimen collection and handling. en submission instructions must include, if the test(s) offered: a) copie es of or references to: i. lists of available laboratory tests offered; ii. consent forms; iii. information and instructions provided to patients for preparations before specimen collection; iv. information for users of laboratory services that includes the test method, testing algorithms and medical indications for the selection of available tests; and b) requi rements for: i. identification and preparation of the patient for specimen collection (e.g., instructions to caregivers and phlebotomists); ii. primary specimen collection with descriptions of the specimen containers, order in which blood specimens are to be drawn, any necessary